R4-K5/The_World_of_Midkemia/README.md

 ---
 ## Creating Your Character

-The following sections provide custom Backgrounds, Feats, and Subclasses designed to help you create a character deeply rooted in the world of Midkemia and ready to face the challenges of "The Serpent's Coil."
-Discuss these options with your Dungeon Master.
+The following sections provide custom Backgrounds, Feats, and Subclasses designed to help you create a character deeply rooted in the world of Midkemia and ready to face the challenges of "The World of Midkemia" Discuss these options with your Dungeon Master.

 ---
 ## Custom Backgrounds